msherron/decoupledkit-react/docs/react-graphqlsingle.md

 ### Overview

 This component offers patterned workflows when interacting with GraphQL as an orchestration application in which JSON API data originates from Drupal.
 The code samples target the "Pokemon" content type which is served by Drupal via GraphQL, but can be replicated for other content types and fields.
-This documentation will target the React piece of this architecture, but you can review the [GraphQL documentation](./graphql.md) for more insight of that piece.
+This documentation will target the React piece of this architecture, but you can review the [GraphQL documentation](./graphql.md) for more insight on that piece.

 ### 'Pokemon' content fields in Drupal